6 Healthcare Marketing Examples & Case Studies

 When polled 70% of patients said they would leave a review for a medical practice if they were asked.

-If you are looking for a more automated approach look for an agency that provides reputation management services or search online for a HIPAA compliant review generation tool.
+If you are looking for a more automated approach look for an agency that provides reputation management for medical practices service.

 Citation Building for SEO